Washington / Baltimore HIDTA Initiatives

-The W/B HIDTA funds Treatment/Criminal Justice Initiatives that provide integrated drug treatment services and criminal justice supervision for hard-core substance dependent offenders.
+The W/B HIDTA funds treatment/criminal justice initiatives that provide integrated drug treatment services and criminal justice supervision for hard-core substance dependent offenders.
 Treatment initiatives must incorporate drug testing and graduated sanctions for all offenders.
-The treatment services must include an assessment of the individual’s drug use and criminal history and placement in the appropriate level of service, such as out-patient, intensive out-patient, residential or after care.
+They must include an assessment of the individual’s drug use and criminal history, and placement in the appropriate level of service, such as out-patient, intensive out-patient, residential or after care.

-All Treatment/Criminal Justice Initiatives are required to supply data on client performance to assist in evaluating the initiative.
-An independent evaluation is conducted annually by the Institute for Behavioral Health, Inc. HIDTA’s Treatment/Criminal Justice Initiatives have consistently proved their effectiveness and have exceeded national performance averages for clients in this population.
-Since the HIDTA Program is a crime control program, the key measure is recidivism.
-In 2012, the recidivism rate for all HIDTA clients was 28%, while the national average is 70%.
+All W/B HIDTA treatment/criminal justice initiatives are required to supply data on client performance to assist in evaluating the initiative.
+An independent evaluation is conducted annually by the Institute for Behavior and Health, Inc. The W/B HIDTA’s treatment/criminal justice Initiatives have consistently proved their effectiveness and have exceeded national performance averages for clients in this population.

-The evaluations support current research that demonstrate when treatment programs and criminal justice agencies collaborate re-arrest rates, as well as drug use, are reduced.
+The evaluations support current research that demonstrates when treatment programs and criminal justice agencies collaborate, re-arrest rates, as well as drug use, are reduced.
 When programs include evidence-based principles, they are successful in treating substance dependent offenders.